gov-cy/dsf-prototype/README.md

                 ]
             }
         }
-    ,
+    ,"commonContent": { //common content within the site "back" : { //to be used for the back button "en": "Back"
+            ,"el": "Πίσω"
+        }
+    }
-    "pages" : {// define the pages
+    ,"pages" : {// define the pages
         "index":{ //index must be the same as id "id":"index" //page id. //in this example the file is located under data/prototypes/index.json }